Mississippi State ekes past short-handed Vanderbilt 24-17

 But the Commodores’ next two drives?
 An interception and a fumble, both deep in Mississippi State territory.
 A few plays later Jo’quavious Marks punched the last of those turnovers in for another Bulldog touchdown, effectively ending the threat.

+“Ken’s got to take care of the ball, bottom line,” Vanderbilt coach Derek Mason said.
+“He had a great night, and like, I get that everyone’s into stats, but I’m into wins, ok?
+I got a young quarterback.
+He’s going to continue to get better.
+The thing he’s got to do is protect this team.
+When you lead this team, you have to protect this team, and he understands that.
+I love him.
+He’s a competitor.
+He’s definitely the quarterback of the future.
+But the biggest thing you’ve got to do, especially on the road, is protect this team.”

-Rogers, a true freshman, was 35-of-46 in his first career start replacing senior Stanford transfer K.J.
+Rogers, a true freshman, was 35-of-46 in his first career start for the Bulldogs, replacing senior Stanford transfer K.J.
 Costello at quarterback.
 Malik Heath had nine catches and 79 receiving yards to lead the team.

+“He stayed relatively composed, and he rallied at the end, but I thought we left a lot of plays on the table form the middle of the second quarter to the middle of the fourth quarter,” Leach said.
+“We need to get better about not being part-time spectators and part-time participants in the game.”

 For Vanderbilt, Cam Johnson had a game-high 114 receiving yards on 10 catches.
 Pierce and Henry-Brooks combined for another 173 receiving yards, and Henry-Brooks rushed for 115 more.